The Agreements You Made Before Age Five Are Still Running Your Life

 In a journey, we track an agreement back like a thread to the moment it formed.
 We ask for more definition about what the agreement actually is, and then we ask to find its origin, the life experience, or set of experiences, that led us to internalize it.
 From there we remove the old agreement and ask to be given a new one, for present time, that allows us to live our full potential.

 To make this concrete, imagine someone uncovers the agreement "people care more about themselves than about me, so I always have to watch my back."
 In a journey, that might be removed and replaced with something like "every person has the right and responsibility to meet their own needs, and when we collaborate with others who honor that, everyone can thrive."
-But I want to be clear: that replacement is my thinking mind's example.
-What you receive in an actual journey will be different, and it should be, because it comes from the spirit mind, not the logic mind.
-That is precisely what allows it to overwrite the imprint already sitting in the limbic brain.
+That replacement is my thinking mind's example, what you receive in an actual journey will be different, and unique to you and your situation.
+The agreements we retrieve in journeys come from the Spirit Mind, they are not given created by human thought, this is precisely what allows it to overwrite the imprint already sitting in the limbic brain.

-This is why the change tends to hold rather than fade.
+This is why the changes made in this way hold rather.
 We are not papering a new belief over an old one on the surface.
 We are reaching the level where the original agreement lives and rewriting it there.
-The agreements we made in childhood are, when you finally see them clearly, often almost absurd, a mix of misinterpreted guidance from well-meaning adults, behavior that was enforced to make us follow the rules, and dysfunction we simply copied.
-Once we can uproot and change them, the kind of change that self-help promises but rarely delivers becomes not just possible but ordinary.
+The agreements we made in childhood are usually outdated.
+When we finally see them clearly, we often find a mix of misinterpreted guidance from well-meaning adults, behavior that was enforced to make us follow rules, dysfunction we simply copied, and survival mechanisms formed from the trauma of outright abuse.
+Once we learn to uproot and change our core agreements, the kind of change that self-help promises but rarely delivers becomes not just possible but ordinary.
+I know it works because I have seen the enduring positive results in hundreds of students and clients persist over decades - that's no coincidence.

 Learning to find and change your own agreements is the core of the method I teach.
 Level 1 - The Fundamentals of Shamanism introduces you to your agreements and the foundations of journeying; the deeper work of changing them in full comes in Level 2.